Sunday, December 6, 2009

 FamilySearch.org

 I love-love-love FamilySearch.org and mainly for one reason - the Texas Death Records.
-Last year before the Texas Death records were added to Record Search, I spent $20 apiece for several death records from Texas.
+Last year before the Texas Death records were added to Record Search, I spent $20 a record for several death records from Texas.
 Since the database has gone online, I have probably copied close to 200 death records for ancestral relatives for free!
 Do the math.
-Information found in the death records has given mother's maiden names, broken down difficult brick-walls, helped to locate places of burial, etc, etc, and etc.
+Information found in the death records has given mother's maiden names, broken down difficult brick-walls, helped to locate places of burial, etc, etc, and etc. :)

 Check back frequently for new collections that have been updated or added.